williamhCode/neogurt/README.md

 # Neogurt
-Blazingly fast neovim gui written in C++23 and WebGPU.
+Blazingly fast Neovim GUI written in C++23 and WebGPU.

 ### Key Features
 - Blazingly fast and energy efficient
 - Smooth scrolling and cursor out of the box
-- Detachable sessions (similiar to tmux)
+- Session support, similar to tmux (not detachable yet, wip)

 ### Build Instructions
 - Make sure Boost is installed and its headers are locatable